 Kildare's small businesses and entrepreneurs urged to take advantage of Local Enterprise Week 2022

-The programme of events for Local Enterprise Week 2022 has been launched and with a range of events taking place from March 7 – 11, there is something for everyone.
+The programme of events for Local Enterprise Week 2022 has been launched and with a range of events taking place from the March 7-11, there is something for everyone.

+The first week in March will see small businesses and budding entrepreneurs gather across the country for Local Enterprise Week 2022.

 Headlining the week is the Spotlight Event - From Good to Great: Using Lean for a Competitive Edge - Featuring talks from local business owners that will give an insight into the real and tangible change, introducing LEAN principles can have on businesses, and 'One small step or One Giant Leap' with guest speaker Stuart Nelson, Jigsaw Better Business.